 Department of Education (ED)

-Establishes policy and provide federal funding to public schools
+Establishes policy and provides federal funding to public schools; oversees ERIC

 Department of Energy (DOE)